tarbielee/corona_virus_app/README.md

 *It correctly bundles React in production mode and optimizes the build for the best         performance.

  The build is minified and filenames include the hashes.
- The app is ready is ready to be deplyoed
+ The app is ready is ready to be deployed